+Applicant institutions are limited to no more than two letters of intent and corresponding applications.
 DOE will consider the latest received submissions to be the institution's intended submissions.

-- Pre-applications in excess of the limited number of submissions will be discouraged. - Applications in excess of the limited number of submissions will be declined without review.
+Applications in excess of the limited number of submissions may be declined without review.